DennisFaucher/untanglegrafana/README.md

 ![Screen Shot 2021-07-09 at 6 31 41 PM](https://user-images.githubusercontent.com/9034190/125141765-f22a7980-e0e3-11eb-84a5-d864f48e51ff.png)

-From the Grafana wen interface, choose Configuration > Data Sources > Add Data Source > PostgreSQL Give your data source a name, type the IP address of your host and :5432 in the Host field, type uvm for the Database, Postgres for the User and select your PostgreSQL version from the Version drop down.
+From the Grafana web interface, choose Configuration > Data Sources > Add Data Source > PostgreSQL Give your data source a name, type the IP address of your host and :5432 in the Host field, type uvm for the Database, Postgres for the User and select your PostgreSQL version from the Version drop down then click Save & Test.
 If you are unsure of the version, you can type this command into psql:

 ````sql
 uvm=# select version();